 The price of a Share in the Company is calculated by reference to the Net Asset Value of the Fund to which it relates.
-The Net Asset Value per Share of a Fund is currently calculated as at 12 noon on each Dealing Day.
+The Net Asset Value per Share of a Fund is currently calculated as at 12 noon on each Business Day which is a Dealing Day.